13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 ecommerce-personalization-examples-asos

-ASOS is most likely using cookie retargeting, which is also part of OptinMonster.
+ASOS most likely accomplishes this tactic using cookie retargeting, which is also available in OptinMonster.

 5. Personalize Your Optin Campaigns & Emails

-Finally, let’s not pretend like eCommerce personalization ends when users are on your website.
+Finally, remember that eCommerce personalization doesn’t end when users leave your website.

-That’s why it’s important to personalize 2 other aspects of your customer’s journey:
+That’s why it’s important to personalize 2 other aspects of your customer journey:

-The goal is to tailor each of these to your new leads and gently guide them down your sales funnel.
+The goal is to personalize your forms and campaigns to gently guide users down your sales funnel.

 In doing so, you can achieve massive jumps in sales from your online store.